Webcam Zoom Test — Test Your Camera's Digital Zoom

 Frequently Asked Questions — Webcam Zoom Test

 No. The webcam zoom test simulates digital zoom by cropping and upscaling the camera frame inside the browser canvas.
 Hardware optical zoom is not accessible via the standard browser getUserMedia API.
-If your camera supports the experimental zoom constraint, it may be accessible in Chrome via the advanced constraints API, but this tool uses canvas-based zoom for broadest compatibility.
+This tool uses canvas-based zoom for broadest compatibility across all webcam hardware and browsers.

 Digital zoom crops a portion of the original frame and enlarges it.
 The fewer pixels in the cropped region, the more each pixel must be upscaled to fill the display.
-At 5× zoom, a camera with 720p resolution effectively has only 144p of detail in the visible area before upscaling — which results in visible pixelation.
-This quality loss is inherent to all digital zoom webcam approaches and is not a limitation of this tool.
+At 5× zoom, a 720p camera effectively has only 144p of real detail in the visible area before upscaling — resulting in visible pixelation and blur.
+This quality loss is inherent to all digital zoom webcam approaches.

 For a 1080p camera, up to approximately 1.5× zoom maintains acceptable quality for video calls.
-A 4K camera (if accessible via the browser API) can sustain good quality up to 2× zoom before degradation becomes noticeable.
+A 4K camera can sustain good quality up to 2× zoom before degradation becomes noticeable to most viewers.
 The camera zoom test lets you see the quality threshold for your specific camera at each zoom level so you can find the best balance for your use case.

 Comments & Feedback